Sergio Alcántara

-Sergio Junior Alcántara Hernández (born July 10, 1996) is a Dominican professional baseball infielder in the Chicago Cubs organization.
-He has played in Major League Baseball (MLB) for the Cubs, Detroit Tigers, Arizona Diamondbacks, and San Diego Padres.
+Sergio Junior Alcántara Hernández (born July 10, 1996) is a Dominican professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Chicago Cubs, Arizona Diamondbacks, San Diego Padres, and San Francisco Giants.

 Career

 Arizona Diamondbacks

-Alcántara signed with the Arizona Diamondbacks as an international free agent in July 2012 for a $700,000 signing bonus.
-He made his professional debut in 2013 with the AZL Diamondbacks and spent the whole season there, slashing .243/.398/.320 with 16 RBIs in 48 games.
-In 2014, he played for the Missoula Osprey where he batted .244 with one home run and 18 RBIs in 70 games, and in 2015, he played for the Kane County Cougars and Hillsboro Hops where he posted a combined .223 batting average with one home run and 28 RBIs in 91 total games between the two teams.
-He spent 2016 with the AZL Diamondbacks, Hillsboro, Kane County and the Visalia Rawhide, compiling a .284 batting average with one home run and 26 RBIs in 76 total games.
+Alcántara signed with the Arizona Diamondbacks as an international free agent on July 10, 2012 for a $700,000 signing bonus.
+He made his professional debut in 2013 with the rookie-level Arizona League Diamondbacks and spent the whole season there, slashing .243/.398/.320 with 16 RBI in 48 games.
+In 2014, Alcántara played for the Missoula Osprey where he batted .244 with one home run and 18 RBI in 70 games, and in 2015, he played for the Kane County Cougars and Hillsboro Hops where he posted a combined .223 batting average with one home run and 28 RBI in 91 total games between the two teams.
+Alcántara spent 2016 with the AZL Diamondbacks, Hillsboro, Kane County, and the Visalia Rawhide, compiling a .284 batting average with one home run and 26 RBI in 76 total games.
 He began 2017 back with Visalia.